Anthranilate 3-monooxygenase (deaminating)

-The 4 substrates of this enzyme are anthranilate, NADPH, H^{+}, and O_{2}, whereas its 3 products are 2,3-dihydroxybenzoate, NADP^{+}, and NH_{3}.
+The four substrates of this enzyme are anthranilic acid, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are 2,3-dihydroxybenzoic acid, oxidised NADP^{+}, and ammonia.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporation of one of atoms.
 The systematic name of this enzyme class is anthranilate,NADPH:oxygen oxidoreductase (3-hydroxylating, deaminating).
 Other names in common use include anthranilate hydroxylase, anthranilate 2,3-dioxygenase (deaminating), anthranilate hydroxylase (deaminating), anthranilic hydroxylase, and anthranilate 2,3-hydroxylase (deaminating).
-This enzyme participates in 3 metabolic pathways: benzoate degradation via hydroxylation, carbazole degradation, and nitrogen metabolism.
+The enzyme isolated from Trichosporon cutaneum is a flavoprotein.